open-telemetry/opentelemetry.io/content/en/blog/2024/collecting-file-based-java-logs-with-opentelemetry.md

 	{"kind": "exporter", "data_type": "logs", "name": "debug"}
 ```

-* Verify the logs in the OpenTelemetry backend
+* Verify the logs in the OpenTelemetry backend.
-* After this end to end ingestion pipeline works, don't forget to:
+* After the pipeline works end-to-end, ensure production readiness:
-  * Make the OTel Collector configuration production ready including removing the "debug" exporter from the "logs" pipeline
+  * Remove the "debug" exporter from the "logs" pipeline in the OTel Collector configuration.
-  * Disable the file and console exporters of the application logging framework (e.g. `logback.xml`) while continuing to use the logging configuration to filter logs: the OTel Java agent will output JSON logs in stdout, stop emitting them through the logging framework.
-However, keep using the logging framework config to specify the log levels
+  * Disable file and console exporters in the logging framework (e.g., `logback.xml`) but keep using the logging configuration to filter logs.
+The OTel Java agent will output JSON logs to stdout.

 ```xml
 <!-- tested with logback-classic v1.5.11 -->